SynfiniDLT/daml-tokenization-toolkit/README.md

 sudo docker logs -f wallet-frontend
 ```

-## Next step
+## Next steps

 There are a number of tasks ahead to complete and enhance this solution.

 1. Update the wallet runer as the custom-views library is deprecated.
 One option is to upgrade to PQS if the user has Daml Enterprise SDK (https://docs.daml.com/query/pqs-user-guide.html#meet-prerequisites).
 Another option is to develop a tailored solution to stream data from the ledger to the database.
-1. Use the latest solution from DA to support public party.
-Public party will enable disclosure such as reference data and public offerings.
+1. Use the latest solution from DA which replaces the public party feature (i.e. use explict disclosure).
+This will make
+it easier to share commononly used utility contracts (such as factories) without need for a public party hosted on
+multiple participants.